Former State Prosecutor

 |A domestic violence accusation is very serious, and without the aid of a qualified criminal defense attorney you may face harsh penalties.
 The Morris Law Firm provides excellent legal representation to clients in the St. Petersburg, Tampa and surrounding Tampa Bay areas.|

-The Florida Abuse Hotline serves as the central reporting center for allegations of abuse, neglect, and/or exploitation for all children and vulnerable adults in Florida.
+Florida Department of Children & Families — The Florida Abuse Hotline serves as the central reporting center for allegations of abuse, neglect and/or exploitation for all children and vulnerable adults in Florida.
+Florida Abuse Hotline: 1-800-96-ABUSE (22873).

-The Domestic Violence program serves as a clearinghouse on domestic violence information.
+Florida Department of Children & Families — The Domestic Violence program serves as a clearinghouse on domestic violence information.
+Florida Domestic Violence Hotline: 1-800-500-1119.

-The National Center for Victims of Crime is nationally committed to provide assistance and rebuild the lives of victims of crime.
-Valuable resources on dating violence are available online.
+National Center for Victims of Crime —The National Center for Victims of Crime is an organization nationally committed to providing assistance and rebuilding the lives of victims of crime.
+It offers valuable resources on dating violence, which is available online.

-A domestic violence agency serving the St. Petersburg area.
-CASA strives to outsource a powerful voice against violence through advocacy, empowerment, and social change.
+CASA (Community Action Stops Abuse) — CASA is a domestic violence agency serving the St. Petersburg area.
+CASA strives to outsource a powerful voice against violence through advocacy, empowerment and social change.

 Hotline number: (727)895-4912 x 1